 - Provisions for the payment for treatments not covered by insurance;

 - Implementing diet and medication requirements in both homes;

-- Working with schools to implement plans for the educational needs of the child;
+- Provisions for working with schools to implement plans for the educational needs of the child;

-- Care outside of either parent’s home, and associated costs;
+- Provisions for care outside of either parent’s home, including associated costs; and

-- Impact of care decisions on parents’ ability to work outside the home; and/or
+- Provisions addressing the impact on the parents’ ability to work outside of the home.

-Many special-needs children will require care and support all of their lives.
-In such cases, the divorce decree must anticipate life-long support issues – well into the child’s adulthood and possibly beyond the parents’ lifetimes.
-Adult children typically become uninsurable as dependents so the child will likely need to depend on Medicare for medical expenses.
-Payments of child support directly to a parent might jeopardize the child’s entitlement to Medicare and other benefits.
-This issue can be addressed with the creation of a special needs trust for the child, working with an estate-planning lawyer.
-Many of the provisions of the Family Court order will not survive the child’s eighteenth birthday and some children may require a guardianship to that the parents may continue to provide for the disabled child’s care after they become an adult.
+Adult children typically become uninsurable as dependents through private health insurance, so the child will likely need to depend on Medicare for medical expenses.
+Payments of child support directly to a parent may jeopardize the child’s entitlement to Medicare and other benefits.
+This issue can be addressed with the creation of a special needs trust for the child, which an estate-planning lawyer can draft.
+It is important, however, to select a divorce or custody attorney with experience in these issues, so that nothing in the final order negatively impacts the disabled child’s entitlement to government benefits in the future.

 Our firm’s lawyers have represented parents of special-needs children.
 Keith Maples – the divorced father of a son with autism – has focused on this practice area, and he has unique insights into the challenges and issues involved.
 Our firm’s team approach to casework allows everyone to benefit from Keith’s insights and expertise.
 Keith regularly speaks and writes on this topic and supports other lawyers throughout Texas on these cases.
 Keith has provided testimony as an expert witness in cases involving special needs issues.
 Additionally, Keith regularly serves as a mediator in cases involving these issues.